SvitlanaKo/documentation/user_guide/common_actions/import.rst

 .. after
 .. begin

-To streamline adding large bulk of items, like products, prices or inventory information, you can import the bulk details from a .csv file.
+To streamline adding a large bulk of items, like products, prices or inventory information, you can import the bulk details from a .csv file.

-1. **Get a sample:** To download a sample csv file with the necessary headers, click **Download Data Template** in the dropdown list next to **Import**.
+1. **Get a sample:** To download a sample csv file with the necessary headers, click **Download Data Template** in the list next to **Import**.
 For the inventory template, select one of the options: a) inventory statuses only or b) detailed inventory levels.

 3. **Prepare data for import**: Based on the downloaded file, create your bulk information in csv format.
 Once your file is ready, click **Import**, select the prepared comma-separated values (.csv) file and click **Submit**.